International company in Delaware with 0% tax

 The state of Delaware stretches 154 km long and 14 km to 56 km wide and totals 5,328 km 2 ; Delaware is one of the smallest states in the United States.
 It is populated by 873,092 inhabitants.
 Its capital is Dover.

 Delaware presents a very attractive jurisdiction for entrepreneurs wishing to incorporate an international company in Delaware.
+All about Delaware offshore company just below.

 The Delaware international company